bmw-ece-ntust/multimedia-wireless-network/Assignment1.md

 # Introduction

-It gives details explanation interpersonal skills that will help to learn the courses ia better way.
-Also these skills can be used in future.
+It gives details explanation interpersonal skills that will help to learn the courses in a better way.
+Also these skills can be used in prsonal development.

 # 5 minutes Presentation